hline

 Yehezekel (Ezekiel) 37:1-14 The hand of HaShem was upon me, and he brought me out by the Spirit of HaShem and set me in the middle of a valley; it was full of bones.
 He led me back and forth among them, and I saw a great many bones on the floor of the valley, bones that were very dry.
 He asked me, "Son of man, can these bones live?"
 I said, "O Sovereign HaShem, you alone know."
 Then he said to me, "Prophesy to these bones and say to them, 'Dry bones, hear the word of HaShem!
 This is what the Sovereign HaShem says to these bones: I will make breath enter you, and you will come to life.
 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.
 Then you will know that I am HaShem.'"
 So I prophesied as I was commanded.
 And as I was prophesying, there was a noise, a rattling sound, and the bones came together, bone to bone.
 I looked, and tendons and flesh appeared on them and skin covered them, but there was no breath in them.
 Then he said to me, "Prophesy to the breath; prophesy, son of man, and say to it, 'This is what the Sovereign HaShem says: Come from the four winds, O breath, and breathe into these slain, that they may live.'"
 So I prophesied as he commanded me, and breath entered them; they came to life and stood up on their feet--a vast army.
 Then he said to me: " Son of man, these bones are the whole house of Israel.
 They say, 'Our bones are dried up and our hope is gone; we are cut off.'
 Therefore prophesy and say to them: 'This is what the Sovereign HaShem says: O my people, I am going to open your graves and bring you up from them; I will bring you back to the land of Israel.
 Then you, my people, will know that I am HaShem, when I open your graves and bring you up from them.
 I will put my Spirit in you and you will live, and I will settle you in your own land.
 Then you will know that I HaShem have spoken, and I have done it, declares HaShem.'"

 In this passage we see the resurrection of the righteous (the whole house of Israel), and the ingathering of the exile back to Israel.
-The word translated 'breath' is the Hebrew word: Ruach.
+The word translated ‘breath’ is the Hebrew word: Ruach.
 Yom Teruah literally means a day for breathing, and by implication a day for blowing.
-I believe that this is an intentional play on words in order to make rooms for both thoughts.
+I believe that this is an intentional play on words in order to make room for both thoughts.

 IV.
 Verses with the word "shofar"